Billen Cliffs Hall solar installation

 we can demonstrate how a strata plan can benefit from PV systems

-and energy efficiency, while continuing towards our goal of having
+and energy efficiency, while continuing towards our goal of a zero

-a zero carbon footprint and being a globally recognised, ecologically
+carbon footprint and being a globally recognised, ecologically sustainable

-sustainable village.
-The increased distribution of grid-feed solar
+village.
+The increased distribution of grid-feed solar systems will

 |